gpdowney/lightweightLSAT/pages/time/time.md

 ## Difficulty is *SUBJECTIVE* on the LSAT {#subjective}

-It doesn't matter what Q it is.
+It doesn't matter what question it is.

 If you think it's hard, then it's hard.

 Don't ignore these feelings, practice noticing them.
 If you can notice when the test is more and less difficult for you, then you can invest your time more strategically.
-You can slow down for hard Qs and speed up for easy Qs.
+You can slow down for hard questions and speed up for easy questions.

-### Maybe skip the hardest Qs
+### Maybe skip the hardest questions

-Each Q is worth 1 point.
+Each question is worth 1 point.

-Don't get sucked into the hardest Qs if you're just going to guess at the end.
+Don't get sucked into the hardest questions if you're just going to guess at the end.

-Decide what Qs you want to skip, instead of letting the Test decide for you.
+Decide what questions you want to skip, instead of letting the Test decide for you.
 Always aim to get to the end of the section.

-### Trust yourself to crush the easy Qs
+### Trust yourself to crush the easy questions

 If you like 1 Answer or hate 4 Answers, then move on with confidence.

 Don't overthink it.
 If you get it wrong, you can review it later.

-When you crush easy Qs, you earn extra time to invest on hard Qs.
+When you crush easy questions, you earn extra time to invest on hard questions.

 ## Selected Drills